-The solutions include contactless options for customers, digitised means for health checks and vaccination requirements, and non-health-related digital upgrades, such as allowing travellers to control entertainment screens from their smartphones.
+The solutions include contactless options for customers, digitized means for health checks and vaccination requirements, and non-health-related digital upgrades, such as allowing travelers to control entertainment screens from their smartphones.

-SIA’s digitalisation efforts have already made a significant impact on the airline, saving 500,000 staff hours, according to Wang’s estimates.
+SIA’s digitalization efforts have already made a significant impact on the airline, saving 500,000 staff hours, according to Wang’s estimates.

-Digitalisation is a strategic enabler for SIA’s long-standing goals to maintain excellence in products and customer service, optimise operations, and maximise workforce productivity.
+Digitalization is a strategic enabler for SIA’s long-standing goals to maintain excellence in products and customer service, optimize operations, and maximize workforce productivity.
 The aim is to cultivate a digital mindset, spur innovation, and encourage collaboration.
 These elements must work in harmony to drive true digital transformation.